botfront/rasa-addons/README.md

 String (default ``'$0 < 2 * $1'``): if this expression holds, disambiguation is triggered.
 (If it has already been triggered on the previous turn, fallback is triggered instead.)
 Here this expression resolves to "the score of the top-ranking intent is below twice the score of the second-ranking intent".
 Disambiguation is an action that lets the user to choose from the top-ranking intents using a button prompt.

-In addition, an 'Other' option is shown with payload ``/deny_suggestions`` is shown.
+In addition, an 'Other' option is shown with payload defined in ``deny_suggestions`` param is shown.
 It is up to the conversation designer to implement a story to handle the continuation of this interaction.

+##### deny_suggestions

+String: the intent associated in the payload for the 'Other' option.

 ##### n_suggestions